Stegotherium: Stegotherium tauberi

 Its osteoderms had several foramina in their anterior region, larger than S. variegatum and S. tauberi.
 In addition, the longitudinal ridge present in the osteoderms of other species of Stegotherium was absent in S. notohippidensis.

-The species name, "notohippidensis" means, in New Latin, "from the Notohippidian", which was itself named after the large herbivore Notohippus, considered to be characteristic of this period.
+The species name, "notohippidensis" means, in Neo-Latin, "from the Notohippidian", which was itself named after the large herbivore Notohippus, considered to be characteristic of this period.